NotSoren/DoublePendulum/README.md

 sudo install.sh

 Then you can run the imgGenMPv2.py or imgGenMPZoom.py scripts as normal user.
-Please note that the first argument is the resolution to the map, and the second argument is a multiplier for how long it will simulate before skipping that spot and moving on.
+Please note that the first argument is the resolution to the map, the second argument is a multiplier for how long it will simulate before skipping that spot and moving on (defaults to 1 if not specified), and the third argument is the number of processing threads to use (defaults to multiprocessing.cpu_count() if not specified).